An Everett company’s tiny homeless shelters pop up in Portland, more cities across U.S.

 “That first night, it’s almost indescribable,” Brown recalls.
 “I slept harder than I had in years.
 Cozy and warm.
 I slept all the way until 8 o’clock in the morning.
 I woke up … my fingers weren’t numb.
 It was amazing.”

-This dwelling was built by Pallet Shelters, an Everett-based company that has developed a pre-fab tiny house built with rot-resistant plastic composite walls and floors, which can be erected in 30 minutes or less.
+This dwelling was built by Pallet Shelters, an Everett-based company that has developed a prefab tiny house built with rot-resistant plastic composite walls and floors, which can be erected in 30 minutes or less.

 The company markets the shelters as a solution that treats homelessness like a disaster, and in a year when the pandemic has given new importance to the ability to isolate away from groups, sales of these shelters are on the rise.